Financial-Times/origami/README.md

 o-editorial-layout builds on [o-editorial-typography](https://registry.origami.ft.com/components/o-editorial-typography) to provide margin and layout for editorial typography for specific contexts such as an article page.

 o-editorial-layout currently provides margins between typographical elements, asides, and figures.
 It could be expanded to include the layout of article pages themselves.

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-editorial-layout`.

 ## Markup